 Are you paws-itively crazy about pets?
 Same, girl, same.
 There are so many amazing options to protect the well-being of pets and wildlife, getting you your fluffy friend fix AND get community service hours if you need them.

-COLUMBUS CHARITIES TO HELP ANIMALS
+COLUMBUS NONPROFITS TO HELP ANIMALS

 Colony Cats is a no-kill cat and dog rescue that runs a cage-free cat adoption center (there are cats everywhere–it’s amazing) and TNR (trap, neuter, return) programs.

 Dreams on Horseback provides therapeutic riding and equine education programs to people with special needs, people with Alzheimer’s disease, and veterans.